Engin-Boot/pong-stage-RV313/Stage0/PongScoring.md

 This Module tells about the Scoring Method of the game.

-### Scenario : Ball hits the paddle
+### Scenario : Ball hit the paddle

 Given : The game is ON and in progress in the system.

-When : The ball hits the Paddle in the Middle.
+When : The ball hit the Paddle in the Middle.

 Then : Ball moves in the opposite x direction, but continues in the same y direction.

-### Scenario : Ball hits top or bottom of screen
+### Scenario : Ball hit top or bottom of screen

 Given : The game is ON and in progress in the system.

-When : The ball hits top or bottom of screen.
+When : The ball hit top or bottom of screen.

 Then : Ball reverses its y direction, but continues in the same x direction

-### Scenario : Ball hits left or right of screen
+### Scenario : Ball hit left or right of screen

 Given : The game is ON and in progress in the system.

-When : The ball hits left or right of screen.
+When : The ball hit left or right of screen.

 Then : Ball crosses the paddle and the opposite player gets coin.